 Post Office Korean Phrases

-Thinking about sending Mom a letter?
+Thinking about saying hello to Mom by sending her a letter?

 Or maybe you have to mail a birthday gift to a best friend.

-Better head to the post office!
+Better head to the Korean post office!

-The post offices in Korea have a wide variety of services, from regular domestic shipments to international air mail.
-Most locations also have shipping supplies right at the post office, so you can do all of your packing and shipping in one spot!
+The post offices in Korea have a wide variety of services, from regular domestic shipments to international airmail.
+Most locations also have shipping supplies right at the post office, so you can do all of your packing and shipping in one spot.

 Asking for Directions Korean Phrases

-Pack your bags, it’s time to do some traveling within Korea!
+Ready for some adventure?
+It’s time to do some traveling within Korea!

 Whether you’re in the big city or quiet countryside, use these Korean phrases to ask the locals where something is.